-Residents of Edison Park get to partake of all kinds of activities within their neighborhood.
+Residents of Edison Park get to partake in all kinds of activities within their neighborhood.
 Olympia Park is popular among active adults.
 The ten-acre property has adult volleyball and basketball leagues as well as tennis courts and baseball fields.

-If instead you need somewhere to take your children, Monument Park is the place to go.
+If instead, you need somewhere to take your children, Monument Park is the place to go.
 With a jungle gym, playground, and swings, it is the perfect after-school destination for kids.

 Edison Park is most well known for the Edison Park Festival, one of the most popular street festivals in the city.
 Proceeds raised during the event are contributed towards community programs and beautification projects.